What makes Azerbaijan a unique country to travel to?

 Throughout Azerbaijan, traffic police enforce traffic laws inconsistently, and routine traffic stops are common.
 If stopped, drivers should have all required documents with them, including passport or local registration documents, driver’s license, vehicle registration documents, and proof of insurance.
 Talking on the cell phone while driving carries a fine of AZN 50 (about $64 USD).
 Driving under the influence carries a fine of AZN 80-100 (about $102-$128 USD) and 5 points.
 If you get 10 points in one year, the fine is AZN 120-150 AZN (about $153-$191 USD) and 2 years’ suspension of license.

 Most taxis in Baku are neither metered nor regulated.
 Older Russian-produced cars used as private taxis are widely regarded as unsafe.
 Visitors must negotiate the fare before entering a taxi.
-Recently, a fleet of new, London-style taxis have been deployed in Baku.
+Recently, a fleet of new, London-style taxis has been deployed in Baku.
 They are metered and can be found near most places catering to tourists.

 Although the city of Baku has invested in new buses and the quality of its underground metro system is very good, public transportation throughout the remainder of the country remains overcrowded and poorly maintained.